New York Life | August 8, 2020

 If you have some spare time—particularly if you find yourself temporarily unemployed or working fewer hours—consider investing in education and re-training to improve your earning potential.
 Take time to research and consider future employment trends, then consider how best to adapt your skillset to improve your employability and chances of progression.

 Finally, don’t forget to seek out financial support that may be available to you.
 As an individual you can find useful information on the Consumer Financial Protection Bureau and IRS websites.
-Meanwhile, if you run a small business there are various new programs under the CARES Act which may help you.

 Only change your long-term financial planning as is necessary.
 Continue to keep sight of your long-term goals and continue to save and invest if you can, even if it’s only small amounts.
 Certain expenses, such as gas, childcare and dining out, have actually decreased for many households during the pandemic.
 If you are fortunate enough to still be employed and are still at full salary, consider using those extra funds to boost your savings.